 I’m not a stranger to small ship cruising but I’ve never cruised Alaska on a small ship.
 Accommodating up to 76 passengers in 38 staterooms, Chichagof Dream is truly a small ship.

 Also something new, this Alaskan Dream Cruises aboard Chichagof Dream would be my first “soft” expedition experience and one week cruising the Inside Passage through Alaska.

-Chichagof Dream Review – Cruising Alaska’s Inside Passage
+Chichagof Dream on an Alaska Inside Passage Cruise

 Welcome Aboard Alaskan Dream Cruises’ Chichagof Dream

-Day one: Mendenhall Glacier Tour, Board Chichagof Dream, salmon and king crab fest at Orca Point Lodge.
+Day one: Mendenhall Glacier Tour, Board Chichagof Dream, salmon and king crab feast at Orca Point Lodge.

 Day two: Cruise Glacier Bay

 Day three: Tracy Arm Fjord

 This is something different.
 Before you actually board the Chichagof Dream, Alaskan Dream Cruises has a pre-cruise tour planned.
 This is how it worked for us on this cruise from Juneau to Sitka.
 If you were doing the opposite, from Sitka to Juneau, there’d still be a pre-cruise tour.